Fira – The Capital of Santorini:

 How to Get to Fira

 If you are arriving by ferry, there are regular buses running from the new port area to Fira and the one way fare costs €2.20.
-From Oia, there is a local bus which connects Oia with Fira and the one way fare is €1.60 (September 2011).What questions does this raise for you?
+From Oia, there is a local bus which connects Oia with Fira and the one way fare is €1.60 (September 2011).Any ideas?